 Parse is one of the BaaS market’s leaders and comes up with a broader range of services designed to improve your application development process in the best possible way.

-Parse is offering a complete set of tools and integrations to bring ease, convenience, and effectiveness in web and mobile applications development processes.
+Parse offers tools and integrations to ease, convenience, and effectiveness to web and mobile application development processes.

 Digital Ocean is a virtual private server provider that offers users VPS in the form of Droplets.
-Digital Ocean applications can be managed through web UI and doctl command lines.
+Digital Ocean applications can be managed through web UI and command lines.
 Users can customize Droplet sizes and select app data centers and regions.

 It now offers a PaaS product called App Platform that helps developers create, deploy, and scale apps.
 It’s a completely managed solution that handles the entire infrastructure.

 Firebase is a robust platform that can help developers in web and mobile application development.
 Firebase is a highly scalable, flexible, and effective solution everyone can account for.

 Its broader range of services and tools offers numerous benefits to developers.
 It can let developers connect their web and mobile applications with ready-to-use APIs and backend.

 Please continue reading to know more about the best Heroku alternatives.